JLab and J-PARC for the J/{\ensuremath{\psi}} Production at the Threshold: Introduction

 The JLab measurements of J/{\ensuremath{\psi}} production are an important link in a chain of vector-meson photoproduction measurements that enable a phenomenological analysis of trends in the vector-meson-proton scattering length (SL).
 Previous analyzes include: $\gamma~p\to \rho~p$ (from CLAS12)~\cite{Strakovsky:2025ews, Wang:2022zwz}, $\gamma~p\to \omega~p$ (from A2 at MAMI, ELPH, and CBELSA)~\cite{Strakovsky:2014wja, Ishikawa:2019rvz, Han:2022khg}, $\gamma~p \to \phi~p$ (from CLAS6 and LEPS)~\cite{Strakovsky:2020uqs, Han:2022khg}, and $\gamma~p \to J/\psi~p$ (from GlueX, 007, and CLAS12)~\cite{Strakovsky:2019bev, Strakovsky:2025rsm}.
 While there has not yet been a measurement of threshold $\Upsilon$-meson photoproduction, this will be possible at the future Electron Ion Collider (EIC), enabling an extension of the analysis to the $\Upsilon$-proton system~\cite{Strakovsky:2021vyk}.
 Results of these studies are shown in Table~\ref{tbl:tab2}.

-Note that the SLs listed in Table~\ref{tbl:tab2} are much smaller than the size of a target proton ($\sim 1~\mathrm{fm}$) or the vector meson.
-This may be explained by the ``young’’ meson hypothesis proposed first in~\cite{Feinberg:1980yu} (see~\cite{Strakovsky:2021vyk} (Table~\ref{tbl:tab2}) for a phenomenological discussion).
+Note that the SLs listed in Table~\ref{tbl:tab2} are much smaller than the size of either the proton ($\sim 1~\mathrm{fm}$) or the vector meson.
+This may be explained by the ``young’’ meson hypothesis proposed first in~\cite{Feinberg:1980yu} (see~\cite{Strakovsky:2021vyk} for a discussion of the phenomenological treatment).

-The point is that in photoproduction, the $Q\bar{Q}$ pair is produced at the point (locally) by the point-like photon, and the heavy quarks do not have sufficient time to fly away at the distances corresponding to the normal size of the vector meson wave function.
+The point is that in photoproduction, the $Q\bar{Q}$ pair is produced at that point (locally) by the point-like photon, and the heavy quarks do not have sufficient time to fly away at the distances corresponding to the normal size of the vector meson wave function.
 That is, actually, we deal with the small size $Q\bar{Q}$ pair-proton interaction and not with the normal $V$-proton scattering.
-On the other hand, within perturbative QCD, the corresponding cross section $\sigma((Q\bar{Q})+p)\propto r^2$, where $r$ is the antiquark-quark separation.
-Indeed, the small size (young) colorless object is almost sterile with respect to QCD interaction.
+On the other hand, within pQCD, the corresponding cross section $\sigma((Q\bar{Q})+p)\propto r^2$, where $r$ is the antiquark-quark separation.
+Indeed, the small size (young) colorless object is almost sterile with respect to the QCD interaction.
 Therefore, the scattering length, \textit{i.e.}, the cross section measured in photo(electro)production, is smaller than that for the $Vp\to Vp$ interaction.
 This is an interesting effect (sometimes called the puzzle) that we can observe in photoproduction experiments.

 Let us introduce several recent theoretical and Lattice results to compare with the phenomenology.

 Tang \textit{et al.} (referred to hereafter as the Nanjing University group) have performed calculations of vector meson photoproduction from threshold to very high energies, assuming a production mechanism comprising a quark loop combined with Pomeron exchange~\cite{Tang:2025qqe}.
 They extract scattering lengths without requiring a fit to the data, arriving at $|\alpha_{\rho N}| = 184~\mathrm{mfm}$, $|\alpha_{\phi N}| = 123~\mathrm{mfm}$, $|\alpha_{J/\psi N}| = 6.34~\mathrm{mfm}$, and $|\alpha_{\Upsilon N}| = 0.196~\mathrm{mfm}$.
 These results are consistent within uncertainties (experimental and theoretical) with the phenomenological results (Table~\ref{tbl:tab2}).